maxibra/screeps/README.md

 * Create repair roles: repair_defence and repair_civilian
 * Builders prefer to build extensions and defence units
 * Rewriting create creep: change harvesters to transfer to feel energy
+* create_creeps was changed: in peace create new creep with max capacity only

 ## TBD:
 * Create the better way to search source to harvest